vanarieleyen/handmade/README.md

-install packages:
-$> npm install webpack webpack-dev-server --save-dev etc.....
+install webpack and webpack-dev-server globally:

-some packages need to be installed globally:
-$> sudo npm install webpack -g
+$> sudo npm install webpack webpack-dev-server -g

-(webpack webpack-dev-server imports-loader css-loader)
+install all packages also locally (not necessary when using a github clone)
+$> npm install <package name> --save-dev

 packages used:
 webpack